 Truck Driver in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 Skilled trades are in short supply across Canada.
 A licensed Truck Driver can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Truck Driver in Montréal faces a manageable market — requiring approximately 10 yr 5 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 32.5% of pre-tax salary.
+On the housing side, a Truck Driver in Montréal faces a l3 under pressure market — requiring approximately 10 yr 5 mo of gross income to own a 2-bedroom home, with rent consuming roughly 32.5% of pre-tax salary.

 How Montréal compares for Truck Drivers